infinite-table/infinite-react/www/pages/docs/learn/working-with-data/index.page.md

 </Sandpack>

-#### Refetching on change
+#### Re-fetching on change

+It's important to note you can re-fetch data by changing the reference you pass as the `data` prop to the `<DataSource/>` component.

 <Note>

-It's important to note you can re-fetch data by changing the reference you pass as the `data` prop to the `<DataSource/>` component.
 Passing another `data` function, will cause the component to re-execute the function and thus load new data.

 </Note>